 Old Main 216H

 Douglas Jackson-Smith, (Ph.D University of Wisconsin).
 Professor.
 Dr. Jackson-Smith joined the faculty at Utah State University in the summer of 2001.
-He currently serves as the Director of Graduate Studies in the Sociology Program at USU.
+He has recently served as the Director of Graduate Studies in the Sociology Program at USU.
 He received his BS degree (Rural Sociology) at Cornell University, and his MS (Sociology), MA (Agricultural Economics), and PhD degrees at the University of Wisconsin-Madison.

 His principal teaching and research interests include the sociology of agriculture, natural resources and the environment, rural community studies, human dimensions of water systems, and applied research methods.
 He is also interested in international development, social studies of science and technology, and political and economic sociology.